n33d4n4m3/VEDocs/index.md

 ---

-This wiki aims to fully document the VanillaEvents (VE) datapack - including all event types that have already been added and those that are only planned so far.
+This site aims to fully document the VanillaEvents (VE) datapack - including all event types that have already been added and those that are only planned so far.

 The following pages might be useful for you, if you
 - develop a datapack in which you want to make use of VE's events. -> [Accessing Events](test)